Top steam iron brands

 Article 3 of 4

-Find out how Tefal steam irons do in our tough lab tests and if Tefal is a reliable steam iron brand.
+Find out how Tefal steam irons do in our tough lab tests and whether Tefal is a reliable steam iron brand.

 Considering buying a Tefal steam iron?
 Our expert guide reveals the pros and cons of Tefal steam irons, how likely they are to have problems and whether you’d be best going for another brand, such as Philips or Bosch.